omkar2811/System-design-notes/System_Desgin.md

 # 1. Netflix System Design

 Netflix system design is one of the most impressive system design.
-Netflix caters to billions of people globally th online content to stream without interuptions in their service.
+Netflix caters to billions of people globally online video content in the form of movies,web-series,etc to stream without any interuptions and provide a great user experience to all the people.

 **Some impressive Netflix statistics for 2017.**